How to Prepare for a Road Trip (Even During a Pandemic)

 - Install any travel apps you might need – maps/GPS, hotel apps, state park information, AAA,… and be sure they are updated.

-- Take extra cash and coins for parking meters, toll roads, laundromats, air pumps at gas stations, vacuums at car washes, and anything else you might come across where credit cards are not accepted.
+- Take extra cash and coins for parking meters, Michigan toll roads, laundromats, air pumps at gas stations, vacuums at car washes, and anything else you might come across where credit cards are not accepted.

 Preparing Your Vehicle:

 - Completely clean out the entire vehicle of all unnecessary items.

 - The glove compartment should only have vehicle information, a vehicle operating manual, maps, and a flashlight.

 - The trunk should be emptied of all the clutter that has accumulated – sports equipment, loose clothing, and anything else that doesn’t belong.